 After beating on low for about 1 minute, the mixture was “slick and slidey.”
 Next I added the vanilla extract, and again beat on low just until the vanilla was incorporated.

 Finally, I added the flour, and beat on low only until it disappeared into the soft dough.

-Now came the time to pipe the cookies into a “W” shape with a star tip.
-The reason for the “W” is that the cookie was developed by Pierre Hermé at Wittamer which is a famous pastry shop in Brussels.
+Now came the time to pipe the Viennese Sablés into a “W” shape with a star tip.
+The reason for the “W” is that the cookie was developed by Pierre Hermé at Wittamer, which is a famous pastry shop in Brussels.
 The other reason is that the original cookie was thought to have been invented in Wien which is German for Vienna.
-So much for history!
+So much for history.
 I added the dough to a pastry bag with a large star tip using the technique that Susan taught me – adding the dough with an ice cream scoop.
 Also if you place the bag in a tall cup or glass it will stand up for easy filling.

-I popped the cookies Into a preheated 350° F oven for about 17 minutes until the edges were golden brown.
+I popped the Viennese Sablés Into a preheated 350° F oven for about 17 minutes until the edges were golden brown.
 After allowing the cookies to cool for a few minutes on the baking sheet, I transferred them to a wire rack to cool completely.

 Oh my, are they good!
-As a comparison, they taste like the Danish butter cookies that come in the blue tin, only better.
+As a comparison, the Viennese Sablésé taste like the Danish butter cookies that come in the blue tin, only better.
 In addition, they have the “sandy” texture that is characteristic of Sablés.
 Yum!

 - 1 large egg white room temperature

 - 1 cup plus 2 Tablespoons 5.4 ounces, 153 grams all-purpose flour